-Aspergillosis is a disease caused by a fungi of the genus Aspergillus.
+Aspergillosis is a disease caused by fungi of the genus Aspergillus.
 The most common types to affect cats are Aspergillus fumigatus and Aspergillus terreus.

 The fungus is found on dead leaves, compost heaps, soil and the in the air.
 In cats, it typically affects the nasal cavity, respiratory system or digestive tract.
-In some cases, the spores can trigger an allergic reaction in the cat.
+In some cases, the spores can also trigger an allergic reaction in the cat.

 Thankfully the disease is relatively rare in cats.